Crustless Quiche

 This post may contain affiliate links.
 See my disclosure policy.

-When it comes to high-protein savory breakfasts or brunches, nothing beats a crustless quiche.
-This egg bake is loaded with bacon, veggies, and cheese, and oven-baked until golden and fluffy.
+When it comes to high-protein savory breakfasts or brunches, nothing beats my crustless quiche.
+This egg bake is loaded with bacon, veggies, and cheese and baked in the oven until golden and fluffy.
 It’s easy to make, healthy, and low in carbs.

 Table of Contents

-My easy crustless quiche recipe is just the recipe to turn to when you need something impressive but low-effort for the brunch table fast.
+My easy crustless quiche recipe is just what you need when you want something impressive but low-effort for a fast brunch table.
 Whisk the eggs, add the fillings, and bake in a large dish until golden.
 Serve it with some toast, pastries, or on its own, and voila- breakfast or brunch is done!

 I like to treat crustless quiches like a blank canvas, which works with any protein, veggies, and cheeses.
 I’ll share a few ideas in the variations section.
-It’s easy to make ahead, and it’s a fantastic high-protein meal prep option.
+It’s easy to make ahead and is a fantastic high-protein meal-prep option.

 Key Ingredients